-Well, when I asked my closest friends last weekend what recipes they liked most here on the Neil’s Healthy Meals, there was a unanimous agreement and that was the curry recipes.
+Well, when I asked my closest friends last weekend what recipes they liked most here on the Neil’s Healthy Meals, there was a unanimous agreement.

 So here for them, as well as for you, is my reduced fat, low calorie but certainly NOT reduced taste in anyway, delicious, nutritious and I’m running out of words to describe it (breath Neil) healthy king prawn curry recipe. 🙂

 Folks, you know we LOVE our healthy curry recipes.